homanchou/xr/book/build-your-own-webvr-site.md

 ## What this book is about

-This book is a step-by-step guide to building a website that is also a platform for WebXR immersive experiences using Babylon.js (3D graphics in the browser), Elixir (serverside language/runtime that acts like an operating system), WebRTC (voice chat and video streams) and Phoenix Channels (other realtime communications).
+This book is a step-by-step guide to building a website that is also a platform for VR immersive experiences using Babylon.js (3D graphics in the browser), Elixir (serverside language/runtime that acts like an operating system), WebRTC (voice chat and video streams) and Phoenix Channels (other realtime communications).
 I'll take you through the steps of starting a new project from the very first commit.
-We'll gradually build capabilities up that you would expect in a VR immersive world such as seeing each other's avatar, hearing each other talk, being able to grab and throw things etc.  We'll build a basic first person shooter/escape room style game from first principles.
+We'll gradually build capabilities up that you would expect in a VR immersive world such as seeing each other's avatar, hearing each other talk, being able to grab and throw things etc.  I'll be building something specific for my platform, but hopefully it gives you some ideas for building your own worlds.
+Or give you a deep understanding of this particular stack so that you can contribute back to my open-source project.
 By the end of the book you'll be able to deploy your own website that folks can easily visit in any head-mounted-display (HMD) that ships with a web browser such as the Oculus Quest.

 ## Who is this book for?